Got Me Started: Music video

 The song's music video, directed by Gordon von Steiner, was released concurrently with the single on 20 September.
 Shot in Bangkok, Thailand, the video includes various clips of Sivan, featuring him walking and running through the city, sitting nude in a bathhouse, flying up the side of a building and engaging in choreography with several dancers.
 It concludes with him dancing in a disco ball jumpsuit on a heli-pad.
+Two versions of the video were released.
+The main video is available in most countries, whilst a secondary version was released and geo-restricted to other regions such as Middle East, Southeast Asia, and some parts of European countries.
 The video also features cameos from fellow UMG recording artist PP Krit, and Thai drag performers Angele Anang, Année Maywong, and Miss Gimhuay.

 Discussing the video with Zane Lowe, Sivan explained "There's this sort of reprise when the synth comes back at the end in the video when I'm like being pulled up the building and there's this new drum pattern and to me it was perfect.
 It was the euphoric moment of that total freedom of realizing that you're completely fine on your own and that also this is not a moment of sadness, but a moment of endless possibilities."